 Secretary DeVos schedule underscores a disinterest in and disdain for traditional public education.
-Last year, the Department released Secretary DeVos's schedule from February 8, 2017 to July 19, 2017 in response to a Freedom of Information Act request.68 An analysis of the schedule revealed that many of Secretary DeVos's meetings were connected to the alternative education options (charter schools, religious schools, private schools) that she promoted prior to taking office.69
+Last year, the Department released Secretary DeVos's schedule from February 8, 2017 to July 19, 2017 in response to a Freedom of Information Act request.
+An analysis of the schedule revealed that many of Secretary DeVos's meetings were connected to the

 For example, between February 8, 2017 and July 19, 2017, Secretary DeVos visited 23 education institutions.
-Among the K-12 schools visited, 5 were charter schools, 4 were religious schools, and 8 were traditional public schools.70 This trend has continued throughout her first year: of the 36 schools she visited through November 2017, only half were to traditional public schools,71 despite traditional public schools educating nearly 90 percent of children in America.72
+Among the K-12 schools visited, 5 were charter schools, 4 were religious schools, and 8 were traditional public schools.
+This trend has continued throughout her first year: of the 36 schools she visited through November 2017, only half were to traditional public schools, despite traditional public schools educating nearly 90 percent of children in America.
+The schools and July 190 percent of children in America.

-Since Secretary DeVos took office, her weekly public schedule is often pre-filled with the following statement - "There are no public events scheduled at this time" - despite the fact that she often meets with various advocacy groups representing charter schools, private schools, and conservative think tanks during those times.73
+Since Secretary DeVos took office, her weekly public schedule is often pre-filled with the following statement - "There are no public events scheduled at this time" - despite the fact that she often meets with various advocacy groups representing charter schools, private schools, and conservative think tanks during those times.
+73